scenerystack/community/docs/reference/api/utterance-queue/UtteranceQueue.md

 # UtteranceQueue

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/utterance-queue/blob/main/js/UtteranceQueue.ts](https://github.com/phetsims/utterance-queue/blob/main/js/UtteranceQueue.ts) for the most up-to-date information.

 ## Overview

 Manages a queue of Utterances that are read in order by assistive technology (AT).
 This queue typically reads